rtpascual/obsidian-notes/2. Areas/Learning Python/If Statements.md

 Tags:

 # If Statements
-Unlike in C#, there is no use of parenthesis unless having multiple conditions.
+Unlike in C#, there is no use of parenthesis and can be added for more readability for multiple conditions.

 ##### Example
 ```python